openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

   Your Grade: Waiting for Peer Assessment

   Your response is still undergoing peer assessment.
-After your peers have assessed your response, you'll see their feedback and receive your final grade.
+After your peers have assessed your response, you will see their feedback and receive your final grade.

 If you see this message, keep checking back periodically until the peer assessments of your work are complete.

-When peer assessment is complete, and if there is no staff assessment step in the assignment, you can see the scores you received from all of the peers who scored your work, as well as your self assessment.
+When peer assessment is complete, and if the assignment does not include a staff assessment step, you can see the scores you received from all of the peers who scored your work, as well as your self assessment.
 You can also see any additional comments that your peers have provided.

 If you want to, you can provide feedback on the peer scores that you received, under **Provide Feedback on Peer Assessments**.